linaro-its/sd-webhook-framework/README.md

 * URL: `<base URL>`/jira-hook
 * Events: Issue>updated

+The framework looks at the data sent by Jira and determines if it was an assignment or transition that triggered the event and acts accordingly.

 Optionally, you can specify a JQL query to restrict the webhook to appropriate projects and request types in order to ensure that the webhook only fires when appropriate.
 To filter on request types, use `Customer Request Type`.